plwg/git_presentation/how_to_build_a_time_machine.md

 # What is a Commit?

 ::: nonincremental
-- Every time you commit, Git basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
+- Every time you commit, Git takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 ![](snapshots.png)
 :::